FAQs

 I didn't mean to delete my app.
 Can I get it back?

 Yes, it is possible for us to recover deleted applications.
-Please contact us and we will be able to help you.
-Please note, apps deleted a long time ago may not be recoverable.
+We retain deleted apps for 14 days from the time it was initially deleted.
+Please contact us within this time and we will be able to help you.

 Additional Resources